In whatever way we interact with our world, when we do we are entering the mission field. Out there is where we see Jesus.

 Entering the Mission Field to Be His Sheep

 Jesus Christ wants us to understand that when we serve the sick, the prisoner, the hungry, the hurting, we are actually serving Him as cited in the famous passage many call the Sheep and the Goats (Matthew 25:31-46).
+Entering the mission field will put us in touch with many different types of people, and especially those the world will deem unlovable.
+But those are exactly the people Christ calls us to serve and offer Christ’s love.

 The musical evangelist Keith Green sang an incredible song about this passage.
 At the end of the song he says “the only difference between the Sheep and the Goats according to scripture is what they did and didn’t do”.

-When we abide with Christ, we are being equipped to be His sheep, and He is the Good Shepherd.
-(John 10:11-18).
+When we abide with Christ, we are being equipped to be His sheep, and He is the Good Shepherd (John 10:11-18).
 He sacrificed His life for us.
 When we accept His sacrifice, we also accept His call to become His disciple.

 Disciples of Jesus Christ are sent into the world.
 Jesus sent them both during His earthly ministry and called them to do the same as He left this earth.